What is a migraine headache?

 - Wavy or jagged lines

-Hemiplegic migraine: temporary paralysis (hemiplegia) or neurological or sensory changes on one side of the body.
+Hemiplegic migraine.
+A person experiencing this migraine has with temporary paralysis (hemiplegia) or neurological or sensory changes on one side of the body.
 The onset of the headache may be associated with temporary numbness, dizziness or vision changes.

-Retinal migraine: temporary, partial or complete loss of vision in one eye, along with a dull ache behind the eye that may spread to the rest of the head.
+Retinal migraine.
+A person experiencing this migraine has temporary, partial or complete loss of vision in one eye, along with a dull ache behind the eye that may spread to the rest of the head.

-Basilar artery migraine: dizziness, confusion or loss of balance can precede the headache.
+Migraine with brainstem aura.
+This migraine is accompanied by vertigo, slurred speech, double vision or loss of balance, which occur before the headache.
 The headache pain may affect the back of the head.
 These symptoms usually occur suddenly and can be associated with the inability to speak properly, ringing in the ears, and vomiting.
-This type of migraine is strongly related to hormonal changes and primarily affects young adult women.

-Status migrainosus: a rare and severe type of migraine that can last 72 hours or longer.
-The pain and nausea are so intense that people who have this type of headache often need to be hospitalized.
+Status migrainosus.
+This is a rare and severe type of migraine that can last longer than 72 hours.
+The headache pain and nausea can be extremely severe.
 Certain medications, or medication withdrawal, can cause this type migraine syndrome.